doritoes/ipdice.com/application.md

 ## Fonts
 The fonts in /app/static/fonts can be used for personal puroposes.
 For commercial purposes, you will need to license your own fonts.
 ## Images
 Midjourney was used to create most of it the images.
-The dice local is a create-commmons licensed SVG.
+The dice logo is a creative-commmons licensed SVG.